 Weather combines with the emissions released into the air to produce pollutant concentrations.
 These airborne pollutant concentrations are measured at more than 250 air quality monitoring sites in California.

-The California Air Resources Board (ARB) operates a statewide network of monitors.
+The California Air Resources Board (CARB) operates a statewide network of monitors.
 Data from this network is supplemented with data collected by local air districts, other public agencies, and private contractors.
-Currently, the ARB monitors ambient concentrations of toxic air contaminants at 18 of these sites.
-Each year, over ten million air quality measurements from these sites are collected and stored in a comprehensive air quality database maintained by the ARB.
-To ensure the integrity of the data, the ARB routinely conducts audits and reviews of the monitoring instruments and the resulting data.
+Currently, CARB monitors ambient concentrations of toxic air contaminants at 18 of these sites.
+Each year, over ten million air quality measurements from these sites are collected and stored in a comprehensive air quality database maintained by CARB.
+To ensure the integrity of the data, CARB routinely conducts audits and reviews of the monitoring instruments and the resulting data.

 Monitoring in Butte County